rhdtownsend/gyre/doc/source/ref-guide/osc-equations/rot-effects.rst

    \text{as } \Omega \rightarrow 0.

 and :math:`\lambda \rightarrow \ell(\ell+1)`.
-With these expressions, the solution forms in equation :eq:`sol-forms-hough` reduce to those given in equation :eq:`sol-forms`.
+With these expressions, the solution forms in equation :eq:`e:osc-sol-forms-hough` reduce to those given in equation :eq:`e:osc-sol-forms`.

 Conversely, for the Rossby family

 .. math::
-   :label: hough-lim-ross
+   :label: e:hough-lim-ross

    \left.
    \begin{aligned}